Elderly man wearing a sash gesturing at a mechanical clock, people are watching and taking photos

 Discover the rich history of our beautiful stained glass windows.
 The tour sheds new light on the Cathedral’s history and its community, from the scandal of the medieval glass abandoned in a ditch during the late 1700s, to windows commemorating wars, suffrage and even a Cathedral cat.
 Tours last approximately one hour.

-Watch our stonemasons at work on Tuesdays from 10:30 to 12:30.
-See the experts who maintain and restore our Cathedral using tools and techniques that haven’t changed for hundreds of years.
-We welcome you to ask questions as they carve the stone before your eyes to find out more about life as a Salisbury Cathedral stonemason.
+Meet the experts who maintain and restore our Cathedral using tools and techniques that haven’t changed for hundreds of years.
+We welcome you to ask questions to find out more about life as a Salisbury Cathedral stonemason.

 Tower Tours